 Scattered in amongst visitors air-cooled Porsche’s were many rarities.
 From full-on race cars, such as the Jägermeister 934 3.0 RS to the Singer DLS development car.
 Which, I must admit, I walked past a number of times before being made aware of its significance.
 I’m still relatively new to Porsche’s and don’t have the knowledge to fully recognise the historical significance of some of the vehicles, viewing them with an aesthete’s appreciation and a photographers eye.
 But even if you were a total Porsche newbie, there’s no way that you couldn’t be enthralled by the machinery on display.

-A rough looking 964, looking like a leftover from the 90’s Max-power scene.
+A less than tidy 964, looking like a leftover from the 90’s Max-power scene.
 Little did I know this was Singer’s test mule for their collaboration project with Williams Advanced Engineering, part of Williams Grand Prix Engineering Group.
-The result of which is the fantasic Dynamics and Lightweighting Study (DLS) – debuted only a fortnight earlier at Goodwood Festival of Speed.
+The result of which is the fantastic Dynamics and Lightweighting Study (DLS) – debuted only a fortnight earlier at Goodwood Festival of Speed.

 The rough with the smooth.
 Weathered hanger doors make a great backdrop for this sleek 964RS.

 This subtle little 911 was probably my favourite of the show.
 It’s a car that’s ‘just right’ – what do I mean by that?
 Well, I think that’s a whole post in itself.